 Charlotte Mason Educational Retreat.
 I went to this last year and loved every second!
 If you might happen to be in the Colorado Springs area in February and love Charlotte Mason, join us!

 Auto Mechanics Recreate Renaissance Paintings.
-I have a degree in art history and am the daughter of a mechanic.
+I have a BA in art history and am the daughter of a mechanic.
 This appealed to me on many levels. 🙂

 What to do when you realize classic books from your childhood are racist.
 “I did a double-take.
 How could my dear uncle say something like that?
 But then I remembered ‘Little House on the Prairie,’ and how Ma, loving, kind Ma, hated Indians.
 And I suddenly understood.